santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs/Introduction-to-Troubleshooting-ASA.md

       - Include Jarvis links
    - [Review Guidelines for CSAT Here](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/181132/Escalations-Creating-ICMs?anchor=how-do-i-escalate-the-icm-to-csat)
    - After the ticket is created, update the IcM to include the Region of the resource

+**6) Is your SD or IcM ticket lagging in progress?**
+Here are some suggestions if your ticket has been open for more than a week:

+Swarm!
+You may recall Swarmming disussed in CSS training.
+1) Find an expert (collaborator or SME to get on a call with the customer)
+2) Join on Wed the Backlogged ticket meeting during the ASA Triage Morning Meeting
+3) Ask PG if you can loop them in on a email thread if questions are still not answered and you rely on the expertise of PG.
+3) As a last resort, ask a PG if they can get on a call with you and the customer.